thibaultyou/prompt-library/src/system_prompts/prompt_analysis_agent/prompt.md

   <thinking>Scan the prompt for placeholders or explicitly mentioned variables that users need to provide.</thinking>

 8. Generate a directory name for the prompt using this convention:
-  - Start with the primary function of the prompt (what it does)
-  - Convert to snake_case (lowercase with underscores)
+  - Convert the prompt's main topic to lowercase
-  - Format as: {function}_{domain}_agent (e.g., git_commit_message_agent, health_optimization_agent)
+  - Replace spaces with underscores
+  - Remove special characters
-  - Remove subjective quality terms (e.g., "expert", "god", "elite", "advanced", "ultimate", etc.)
+  - Remove level-specific terms (e.g., "expert", "god", "elite", "advanced", etc.)
-  - Remove generic verbs at the beginning (e.g., "create", "generate", "make")
-  - Prioritize descriptive nouns and specific capabilities
+  - When applicable, replace generic terms (e.g., "AI", "creator", "generator", etc.) with "agent" as the default term
-  - Keep it concise (max 30 characters) and easy to remember
+  - Keep it concise (max 30 characters)
-  - Use "agent" as the default suffix for most prompts
-  <thinking>Create a clear, consistent, descriptive name that reflects the prompt's primary function and domain, making it easy to identify and remember.</thinking>
+  <thinking>Create a clear, descriptive name that reflects the prompt's primary function.</thinking>

 9. Create a title for the prompt based on the directory name:
   - Remove underscores from the directory name